 A limited number of guest rooms are available on-campus.
-Please contact Rev. Paul Ortiz, director of residential ministries, at firstname.lastname@example.org or 847.866.3939 for availability and rates.
+Please contact Tulani Myers, director of housing and events, at firstname.lastname@example.org or 847.866.3939 for availability and rates.

 There is free parking after 4:00 p.m. available in the Northwestern University parking lot located on the south side of Garrett-Evangelical.
 For Friday, participants have the option to pay for a Garrett-Evangelical Visitor's Lot parking pass ahead of time using the registration form.
 Parking passes are $8.
-For more information on parking, please contact the Residential Ministries office at email@example.com or 847.866.3939.
+For more information on parking, please contact the housing and events office at email@example.com or 847.866.3939.

 Directions and Maps

 The links below will help you make your way to Garrett-Evangelical, and help you find your way around once you arrive.

 The Garrett-Evangelical campus is comprised of five buildings toward the north and west side of Northwestern University's Evanston campus.
 In addition, the seminary owns three nearby apartment complexes.

 - Main, its Gothic tower visible from much of NU's campus, houses much of the administration, most of the classrooms (all outfitted for computer-assisted learning), many faculty offices, the United Library, and the Chapel of the Unnamed Faithful.